avehtari/BDA_course_Aalto/README.md

   + see e.g. [BDA_R_demos](https://github.com/avehtari/BDA_R_demos)
   + see e.g. [BDA_py_demos](https://github.com/avehtari/BDA_py_demos)

-This course has been designed for students studying computer science or computational science, and thus there is a lot of emphasise in computational aspects of Bayesian data analysis.
+This course has been designed so that there is strong emphasis in computational aspects of Bayesian data analysis and using the latest computational tools.

 If you find BDA3 too difficult to start with, I recommend
  - For background prerequisites, see, e.g., chapters 2, 4 and 5 in [Kruschke, "Doing Bayesian Data Analysis"](https://sites.google.com/site/doingbayesiandataanalysis/).
 Some of my students have found this useful.